oduwa/OEXMLParser/README.md

 Again, the result is an array list of dictionaries (Hashmaps) where the keys are the XML tags and the corresponding values are the values within the XML tags.

 ## HTTP Authentication ##
 Not impressed with **OEXMLParser** yet.
-Well make arrangements for brain transplants because your mind is about to be blown! **OEXMLParser** also supports Http authentication for those situations where authentication is needed to access the desired XML files.
+Well make arrangements for a brain transplant because your mind is about to be blown! **OEXMLParser** also supports Http authentication for those situations where authentication is needed to access the desired XML files.
 This is achieved by using the ``` fetchXMLForKeysWithAuthentication() ``` method.
 An example is shown below

 ```java
   String urlString = "http://www.SomeAwesomeFeed/rss";